-Power requirements are shown in Appendix B of the Servicing Assessment report.
+Power requirements are shown in the Servicing Assessment report.

 3.8.4 Telecommunication

 There is existing Telstra fibre optic infrastructure within the vicinity of the site.
 To the north of the site there is an access point on Scott Road / Rifle Range Road and to the west, the development can be serviced through Ackland Road / Marinula Road.